unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 <a href="/images/hh10.png"><img src="/images/hh10.png"></a>

-Okay, this might be a little tedious trying to find a file deep in the directories... but fortunately we can use [find](http://man7.org/linux/man-pages/man1/find.1.html) to try and search for everything in a certain directory.
+This might be a little tedious trying to find a file deep in the directories... but fortunately we can use [find](http://man7.org/linux/man-pages/man1/find.1.html) to try and search for everything in a certain directory.

 I see that we are logged in as __elf__, so let's see if we can't enumerate any files with the keyword "elf".